-A physical examination and medical
+A physical exam and medical

 history are done to evaluate symptoms.
 The parts of the body that are examined,